This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 This typical Lake District farmhouse stands right by the southern end of Loweswater in the peaceful north-west corner of the National Park.
 It is full of charm and character with spacious rooms including a large farmhouse kitchen that makes it ideal for family holidays.

-The local National Trust Ranger lives next door and is on hand to help with boats and local advice.
 The cottage is set well away from the road and is surrounded by woodland and open farmland with gorgeous views across the valley.

 There are lovely walks straight from the doorstep, including the four mile walk around the lake or to Kirkstile Inn just two miles away.
 If feeling more energetic, a strenuous hike, to the top of Melbreak offers panoramic views of the Buttermere valley.